AndreGuerra123/NUTT/README.md

 individual chapters (Table 1.2 , Figure 2.3), but not within sections or sub sections; (Default) *Note* Second option was selected since is more clear, easy to track, and same as in CUED template.
 Although needs correction since Figures are cpationed as Figs.

-- [ ] Refer to figures/tables within the text as table 1, figure 2, etc; TODO:Not applied.
+- [ ] Refer to figures/tables within the text as table 1, figure 2, etc; TODO: make sure referencing is correct.

 - [x] Numbers and captions should appear at the bottom of the table/figure;  (Default)

-- [ ] The top of tables/figures printed sideways should align to the left of the page; TODO:not applied
+- [ ] The top of tables/figures printed sideways should align to the left of the page; TODO: is it like that ?

 ### Content

-The order of the thesis should be as follows:
+- [ ] The order of the thesis should be as follows: TODO: currently is out of order.
+Since references come first than Appendices.

 #### Title page – please state the following: